Suzine Har Nicolescu: Library career

 Nicolescu worked in the University of Denver library for two years as a cataloger/bibliographer.
 In 1964 she joined the faculty at Illinois State University as assistant professor of library science and assistant librarian.
 She worked as an associate librarian/senior cataloger at the library at SUNY at Stony Brook.

 In 1968 she started her long career at City University of New York, which lasted until her retirement in 1999.
-Nicolescu worked as the chief of technical services and deputy chief librarian at CUNY's Medgar Evers College, going on to serve as the registrar for the college, and in 1985 she was selected as chief librarian and chair of the college's Library and Information Division.
+Nicolescu worked as the chief of technical services and deputy chief librarian at Medgar Evers College of the City University of New York, going on to serve as the registrar for the college, and in 1985 she was selected as chief librarian and chair of the college's Library and Information Division.

 Service to librarianship

-Nicolescu was one of the founding members of the Asian Pacific American Librarians Association (APALA) when it was founded in 1980; she served as the organization's president from 1985-1986.
+Nicolescu was one of the founding members of the Asian Pacific American Librarians Association (APALA) when it was founded in 1980; she served as the organization's president from 1985 to 1986.

 Along with fellow librarian Henry Chang, Nicolescu directed a needs assessment study for the National Commission on Libraries and Information Science Task Force on Improving Library and Information Services to Cultural Minorities.
 Focusing on the information needs of the Asian American community, they surveyed 240 public libraries in urban areas.
 Their findings "indicated that too much responsibility for multicultural service in public libraries was placed on minority librarians alone".
 Their 1982 report emphasized the need for an understanding of the ethnic and racial makeup of communities, appropriate language fluency, and a service-oriented positive attitude.

 In 1984 she was awarded a Fulbright-Hays fellowship, conducting research on the cataloging and classification systems of the libraries of three major Korean universities: Ewha Womans University, Yonsei University, and Sogang University, investigating how those libraries' catalog information could be computerized and shared internationally.
 Nicolescu also lectured in Korea and other Asian countries as part of her grant.

 Nicolescu talked openly about librarianship as one of the lowest paid professions, and lamented the fact that the compensation of women librarians remained far below that of men with equal responsibility.
 She worked to call out discrimination where she saw it and confront it with patience, objectivity, and effort.
 She encouraged librarians from around the world to unite in pursuing common goals such as equal access to information.

 Nicolescu died February 22, 2013, in Chevy Chase, Maryland.